Jackie Ormes: Retirement

 Jackie Ormes married accountant Earl Ormes in 1931.
 The couple initially moved to Salem, Ohio so Earl could be close to his family.
 But Ormes was not happy there, and they eventually moved to Chicago.
 The pair had one child, Jacqueline, who died of a brain tumor at the age of three.
-Ormes remained married to Earl until his death in 1976.
+Ormes and Earl remained married until his death in 1976.

 She retired from cartooning in 1956, although she continued to create art, including murals, still lifes and portraits until rheumatoid arthritis made this impossible.
 She contributed to her South Side Chicago community by volunteering to produce fundraiser fashion shows and entertainments.
 She was also on the founding board of directors for the DuSable Museum of African American History.
 Ormes was a passionate doll collector, with 150 antique and modern dolls in her collection, and she was active in Guys and Gals Funtastique Doll Club, a United Federation of Doll Clubs chapter in Chicago.
 She died of a cerebral hemorrhage in Chicago on December 26, 1985.
 Ormes was posthumously inducted into the National Association of Black Journalists Hall of Fame in 2014, and was inducted into the Will Eisner Comic Industry Eisner Award Hall of Fame as a Judges' Choice in 2018.